nielsberglund/nielsblogsource/content/post/2023-02-26-develop-a-real-time-leaderboard-using-kafka-and-azure-data-explorer---prelude.md

 Now it is time to put this together and "spin up" the Kafka cluster with the application to ensure it works.
 What you first need to do is to `cd` into the `docker` folder.

-> **NOTE:** If you are on Apple Silicone, open the `docker-compose.yml` file and comment out the `event-gen` part, as you will run the Python application independently.
+> **NOTE:** If you are on Apple Silicon, open the `docker-compose.yml` file and comment out the `event-gen` part, as you will run the Python application independently.

 Now you: